adamsteer/f4g-oceania-pdal/workshop/3-pipelines.md

 pdal pipeline rpas-ground.json --writers.las.filename="some-different-file.laz"
 ```

+...which looks like:

+(RPAS classification)[../images/rpas-classification1.jpg]

 We can also modify filter parameters, to tune how points are labelled:

 `pdal pipeline rpas-ground.json --filters.elm.cell=20.0 --filters.pmf.initial_distance=0.4`

+...which results in:

+(RPAS classification modification)[../images/rpas-classification2.jpg]

 In short, any option from the stages used in the pipeline can be over-ridden by passing equivalent command line options.
+H

 When designing pipelines, try to optimise them such that options which *need* to change often are as few as possible.